 What is an idea manager?

 The idea manager plays a crucial role in organizing, structuring and monitoring the idea management process.
-He or she is the driver of the idea process.
-In short, this role ensures that idea management yields the positive results desired for economic success.
+This role is the driver of the idea process.
+In short, it ensures that idea management yields the positive results desired for economic success.

 Especially in larger medium-sized companies and in corporations, the idea manager is part of a separate department.
 In smaller companies, there is often just one person working in this role.